lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/fault-reporting.rst

 - Summary: Describe the problem in one phrase.
 Be as clear and succinct as possible.

 - Urgent: IMPORTANT.
 This field is crucial to allocate time to solve a problem.
-  If this fault obstructs observing at night, data collection, or endangers equipment, toggle this flag and alert night time staff as soon as possible.
+  If the fault obstructs observing at night, data collection, or endangers equipment, toggle this flag and alert the team as soon as possible.

 - Time lost (hr): More details about calculating time lost due to a fault are in the :ref:`fault-reporting-Guidelines-For-Calculating-Time-Loss` section.
   Time loss is reported in the 0.1 decimal hour.